zulankm/zulankm/README.md

 <img align='left' src='https://github.com/KartikayMehta/KartikayMehta/blob/main/images/68747470733a2f2f6d656469612e67697068792e636f6d2f6d656469612f53576f536b4e36447854737a71494b4571762f67697068792e676966.gif' width="240" height="230" >

-As we all know that under <b>engineering</b>, technical skills always provide unique gratitude and passion for any technical guy.
-So these technical skills of the engineer always help him, in the same way at all the time, Just as <b>Yodhya</b> protects his life from his enemies using the weapons and scriptures in a war.
-I am also an engineer, so I too should have such weapons and scriptures, so I have some technical skills too,  which are the following but I am also in a learning state and learning many tools and technologies.
+As we all know that being an <b>Engineer</b>, Technical skills that we learn always provide a unique view point on any problem and passion to solve it efficiently.
+These  technical skills of an engineer are similar to the sword of a soldier or pen of a writer,essential to his survival and and an effective skillset that will always help him.
+These are the technical skills that i have in my arsenal for now but i'm always striving to learn new skills and and tools.

 ![C](https://img.shields.io/badge/-C-000?&logo=C)
 ![C++](https://img.shields.io/badge/-C++-00599C?style=flat-square&logo=c)